Traits

 copied.
 To store a struct in a List, the struct needs to conform to

-the Copyable and Movable traits, which require a
+the Copyable trait, which requires a

 copy constructor and a